top of page

 Despite challenges from conservative groups, Earth Day 1970 was a stunning success.
 And even though the nation woke up the next day to a world that wasn’t any cleaner, the events sparked an unprecedented slate of environmental legislation including the Clean Air Act, the Water Quality Improvement Act, the Endangered Species Act, the Toxic Substances Control Act and the Surface Mining Control and Reclamation Act- all passed within a decade of the that April day.

-Today, more than fifty years after what some considered to be so radical, Earth Day is the largest environmental movement in the world.
-It is observed in 192 countries and celebrated by more than a billion people.
-The theme for Earth Day 2021 is "Restore Our Earth" which focuses on natural processes, emerging green technologies, and innovative thinking that can restore the world’s ecosystems.
-The official Earth Day website offers a variety of information and media including hundreds of digital events in multiple languages.
+Today, more than fifty five years after what some considered to be so radical, Earth Day is the largest environmental movement in the world.
+It is observed in 192 countries and celebrated by over a billion people.
+The theme for Earth Day 2026 is "Our Power, Our Planet," which emphasizes collective action, individual responsibility, and community-driven environmental progress.
+The official Earth Day website offers information and media, including hundreds of events in multiple languages.

 bottom of page